Table of Contents

 Sinharaja also harbours a large number of butterfly species, most of them are fast disappearing in other parts of the island.
 Sinharaja is one of the best places for ornithology, due to the abundance of avian fauna species.
 I glue to my binoculars for many hours whenever I visit Sinharaja and forcing myself to look around me all the time, to take the endless stretch of virgin wilderness.

 Udawalawe national park

-During the private animal encounter at the park, the visitors can meet a large number of animals such as bear, leopard, elephant, deer, monkeys, wild boar, wild buffalo, jackal etc. Same times Udawalawe is one of the best places to see a large number of birds, vertebrates, butterflies and insects.
+During the private safari tour at the park, the visitors can meet a large number of animals such as bear, leopard, elephant, deer, monkeys, wild boar, wild buffalo, jackal etc. Same times Udawalawe is one of the best places to see a large number of birds, vertebrates, butterflies and insects.
 Visitors are allowed enter the park from 6.00 AM to 6.00 PM.

 Udawalawe elephant orphanage is a major hangout among the travellers and which is one of the foremost elephant conservations centres in the world.
 Udawalawe elephant orphanage is a remarkable conservation project and Hundreds of orphan, sick and old jumbos are treated and well looked after.
 The animal caretakers of the conservation project are eager to talk on their work, particularly on the success stories, rescuing hundreds of jumbos that encountered life-threatened situations.

 Visitors are allowed to visit the elephant orphanage and see the animals from the gallery.
 The visitors are not allowed to get close to the animals due to the danger of encountering an unexpected situation and maintain the freedom of the animals.
 Feeding time is the best time to visit the elephant orphanage, during this time a large number of babies sneaking to the feeding spot from jungle to partake their milk bottle.